 An award-winning chamber musician, Dr. McTeer was formerly the violinist of the Red Shoe Piano Trio at Fort Lewis College and the violinist of the Moores Piano Trio in Houston, Texas, which was the silver prize winner at the 2000 Carmel Chamber Music Competition.
 Dr. McTeer has performed internationally as a soloist, chamber musician, and orchestral player in Japan, Korea, Taiwan, Italy, Germany, Austria, Slovakia, and Hungary.

 Dr. McTeer spends her summers performing at music festivals throughout the United States and Europe, which have included the Great Lakes Chamber Music Festival, the Spoleto Italy Festival, the AIMS in Graz, Austria Festival, the Oregon Coast Festival, the Ernest Bloch Festival in Newport, Oregon, and the Colorado Music Festival Orchestra in Boulder.
-She is currently an eighteen-year-member of the Britt Festival Orchestra in Jacksonville, Oregon.
+She is currently a nineteen-year-member of the Britt Festival Orchestra in Jacksonville, Oregon.
 Dr. McTeer can be heard on Parma Records and on an upcoming recording on Delos.